 To put all this together is no a simple affair so we needed help.
 With the very sad death in 2017 of our regular travel planner and good fiend Jim Harlan we needed to find someone new.
 After our search we ended up back close to home and Ian Proctor, owner of Ultimate Africa Safaris, based in Issaquah, WA.
 Ian and his folks put together an awesome trip that put us at six different lodges and many different experiences.
 This involved transiting lodge to lodge by small bush plane and sometimes even a tiny helicopter!
 Strangely Red had no issue with the helicopter but the small planes were another matter.
 All in all we had 18 flights on this trip – 10 bush flights, 4 South African Airways and 4 Emirates.

 We started our adventure via Emirates airlines through Dubai to Cape Town.
 I fear I have spoiled my wife forever given 25 hours of Emirate business class travel which we were able to cover with miles/points.
 We spent four nights in Cape Town to adjust and get ready for safari and to see this interesting city.
 The people and food were awesome and the scenery lovely.
 We tried to go see the “air jaws” great white sharks but they didn’t show this year and in fact last year as well, cause unknown but the conditions around the world as we travel continue to shift due to the changing climate.
-You can see some of our Cape Town photos here for Brad’s and Red’s can be seen here.
-(Zimbabwe included in these pages as well)
+You can see some of our Cape Town photos here.

 After that stop over we headed to Namibia and spent 8 nights along the coast at three different lodges starting with Kulala Desert Lodge and the massive dunes of the Namib desert.
 Towering at up to 388 meters high and going for over 100 km they dwarf you quickly and inspire awe.
 Notice the photo to the right.
 Those dots on the ridge are *people*!!